Qabel/qabel.github.io/Components-Storage.md

 The content of the communication should not reach the outside.
 Blobs that are uploaded and stored are completely encrypted.
 The server cannot make assumptions over the structure or even the content.

+In order to share uploaded data with other people, the uploading user has to provide the necessary decryption information (e.g. a shared secret) for the recipients.
+However, this is expected to happen outside of the storage protocol and is therefore not part of this documentation.

 ## Authentication

 After [[creating a new Storage Volume|Qabel-Protocol-Storage]], the server provides three different tokens to regulate access: